richardg999/pausch/pausch_setup.markdown

 # Setup for Pausch Project
 WDW 2017 React Tutorial

+## 0. Update Browser
+- Make sure that your browser is up to date, we highly recommend using Chrome for this project.

 ## 1. Get React Developer Tools
 - Go to Chrome Web Store and Search 'React' or go to:
 - https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi